fantasmoio/Fantasmo-iOS-SDK/README.md

 Scanning a QR code is the first and only step before localizing.
 Because we are trying to localize a vehicle and not the device itself, we need a way to determine the vehicle's position relative to the device.
 This is accomplished by setting an anchor in the ARSession and it's done automatically when the user scans a QR code.

 The SDK doesn't care about the contents of the QR code and by default will start localizing after any QR code is detected.
-If your app _does_ care about the contents of the QR code, they can be validated by implementing the the `FMParkingViewControllerDelegate` method:
+If your app _does_ care about the contents of the QR code, they can be validated by implementing the following method in your `FMParkingViewControllerDelegate`.

 ```swift
 func parkingViewController(_ parkingViewController: FMParkingViewController,